-- Consider telecommuting (working from home) one day a week instead of driving.
+- If possible telecommute or work from home one day a week instead of driving.
 Benefits include saving on parking costs and increased productivity.
 Telecommuting allows you to spend less time on the road and more time working on doing things you enjoy. - Save on travel expenses by teleconferencing. - Move, share and edit information virtually with web-provided services.